 Expected results

-~20% of prospects start conversations themselves (before your first DM)
+~20% of prospects message you first

 More meaningful first conversations

-βοΈ We A/B tested this: We split 1,000 prospects into two groups.
+โ๏ธ We A/B tested this: We split 1,000 prospects into two groups.
 Standard cold outreach got 8-26% reply rates, while warmed-up prospects (comments first, then connection, then waiting period, then DM) got 51-57% reply rates.
 About 15-20% of warmed prospects messaged us first.

 Complete timeline